NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-raster/2016-01-07-SR00-Raster-Structure.md

 description: "This tutorial reviews the fundamental principles, packages and metadata/raster attributes that are needed to work with raster data in R. It covers the three core metadata elements that we need to understand to work with rasters in R: CRS, Extent and Resolution.
-It also explores no and bad data values as stored in a raster and how R handles these elements.
+It also explores missing and bad data values as stored in a raster and how R handles these elements.
 Finally, it introduces the GeoTiff file format."
-code1: 00-Raster-Structure.R
+code1: /R/dc-spatial-raster/00-Raster-Structure.R
 image:
   feature: NEONCarpentryHeader_2.png
   credit: A collaboration between the National Ecological Observatory Network (NEON) and Data Carpentry
   creditlink:
-permalink: R/Introduction-to-Raster-Data-In-R
+permalink: /R/Introduction-to-Raster-Data-In-R/
 comments: true
 ---